bengukalo/bengukalo/content/post/paper_review/paper_review.md

 ---
-title: Paper Review$:$ Crossmodal plasticity in the fusiform gyrus of late blind individuals during voice recognition<sup>1</sup>
+title: Paper Review$:$ Crossmodal plasticity in the fusiform gyrus of late blind individuals during voice recognition
 subtitle: How fMRI is used in the visual perception studies?
 date: 2020-10-14
 slug: how-fmri-is-used